zcrosman/Parsler/readme.md

 Addressing these risks promptly helps strengthen your organization’s security posture and prevents potential data breaches.
 Parsler simplifies this process, enabling a more efficient and accurate review.

+## Credit
+The code for this tool was inspired by SnafflerParser.
+My original version of this tool generated text files and relied heavily on grep for searching through the Snaffler output.
+While this approach was functional, it lacked a user-friendly interface.
+The design of SnafflerParser served as the inspiration for transforming the results into a more accessible web page format, which was then expanded upon with additional features.